Consensys/doc.tessera/docs/HowTo/Use/Monitoring.md

 }
 ```

-where `truststore.jks` is a Java KeyStore format file containing the trusted certificates for the Tessera client (for
+where `truststore.jks` is a Java keystore format file containing the trusted certificates for the Tessera client (for
 example, the certificate of the CA used to create the InfluxDB certificate).

 If securing the key store with a password, you must provide this password.